tweger1999/Flipdot_NTP_Clock/README.md

 Programming was done in Arduino IDE.
 If using the esp32 module, follow the below directions to add the board to the IDE. https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/

+When the board is installed, follow the picture below.
+Ensure the COM port matches where the devboard is plugged into the PC.
 ![image](https://user-images.githubusercontent.com/87651777/218406428-b49b7a27-2f60-4636-9c9e-04c6ea0685ea.png)
 # RS485
 ## Protocol